Saliamonas Banaitis: Political and editorial activities

 Banaitis founded and became vice-chairman of the Economic and Political Union of Lithuanian Farmers (Ekonominė bei politinė Lietuvos žemdirbių sąjunga).
 Its founding meeting took place on 28 April 1919.
 It was a right-wing political party that sympathized and eventually merged with the Party of National Progress to form the Lithuanian Nationalist Union.
 In May 1919, it briefly discussed a possible merger with the Farmers' Association.
 In October 1919, Banaitis began editing and publishing party's newspaper Žemdirbių balsas (Voice of Farmers).
-In his native Vaitiekupiai and nearby Sintautai, he established a milk separating and grain cleaning points.

 Banaitis, as a candidate of the union, participated in the April 1920 elections to the Constituent Assembly of Lithuania, but the union failed to win any seats.
 Due to the poor election results, the publication of Žemdirbių balsas ceased between May 1920 and January 1921, and between February 1921 and January 1922.
-When the publication resumed, Banaitis used the newspaper to advocate against monopoly (particularly for linen production), explain benefits of property insurance, promote the idea of a Farmer's Bank, and agitate against the ruling parties.
+When the publication resumed, Banaitis used the newspaper to advocate against monopoly (particularly for linen production), explain benefits of property insurance, promote the idea of a farmer's bank, and agitate against the ruling parties.
 After the Union of Lithuanian Farmers failed to win any seats in the October 1922 elections, the newspaper was discontinued on 5 February 1923.
 Next year, the party merged into the Lithuanian Nationalist Union.

 Banaitis returned to publishing in February 1928 when he established weekly newspaper Tautos kelias (Path of the Nation).
 The newspaper supported the coup d'état of December 1926 that brought the Lithuanian Nationalist Union and President Antanas Smetona to power.
 However, Banaitis soon lost editorial control to supporters of Prime Minister Augustinas Voldemaras.
 In June 1928, Banaitis resigned as editor in favor of Algirdas Sliesoraitis, one of the founders of the Iron Wolf organization.

 Business ventures

+In his native Vaitiekupiai and nearby Sintautai, Banaitis established a milk separating and grain cleaning points.